Comparative and European Public law [Cognomi A-L]

 The course provides students with skills such as understanding, assessing and processing the regulatory framework in which they will operate in their professional trajectory.
 The comparative analysis of phenomena helps understand global trends and design better solutions for specific (legal) problems.

-The first one explains the legal phenomenon, providing basic notions of public law (constitutional, administrative, economic law), comparative method, sources of law.
-It focuses in particular on the different legal traditions of the world (civil law, common law, African law, mixed jurisdictions, religious law - Islamic, Hindu, Hebrew law), their interactions, legal borrowings.
+The first one explains the legal phenomenon, providing basic notions of public and constitutional law, of the sources of law and of the comparative method.
+It focuses in particular on the different legal traditions of the world (civil law, common law, African law, mixed jurisdictions, religious law - Islamic, Hindu, Jewish law), their interactions, legal borrowings.
+Students will be thus be confronted with the cultural context in which law is embedded and with the consequences such context has in the functioning of institutional mechanisms.

-The second part focuses on constitutions (their genesis, protection, amendment), on the organization of power, both horizontally (forms of government) and vertically (territorial division of powers: federalism and regionalism), judicial review of legislation and the role of (constitutional) courts, EU law and its interaction with the domestic jurisdictions.
+The second part focuses on constitutions (their genesis, protection, amendment), on the organization of power, both horizontally (forms of government) and vertically (territorial division of powers: federalism and regionalism), on judicial review of legislation and on the role of (constitutional) courts, as well as on the protection of minority rights.
+Special attention will be devoted to the European Union, its functioning and its regulatory system.
+Students will thus be provided with basic knowledge on the functioning of institutions and societies.

 |L. Pegoraro, A. Rinella